 This article was authored by International Trade Specialist Michael J. Kelleher

-On March 25th, the ITC determined that revoking the existing AD orders on uncovered innerspring units from China, South Africa, and Vietnam would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
-As a result of the Commission’s affirmative determinations, the existing orders on imports of this product from China, South Africa, and Vietnam will remain in place for an additional five years.
+On May 21st, the ITC unanimously determined that revoking the existing countervailing duty order on citric acid and certain citrate salts from China, and the antidumping duty orders on this product from Canada and China, would be likely to lead to continuation or recurrence of material injury within a reasonably foreseeable time.
+As a result of the ITC’s affirmative determinations, the existing orders on imports of these products will remain in place for an additional five years.